parrt/cs652/projects/smalltalk.md

 ### Method contexts

 The most challenging part of the Smalltalk VM is properly handling message sends and block evaluation.
-It all comes down to `BlockContext` objects.
+It all comes down to `BlockContext` objects, which represent the execution of a `STCompiledBlock` in response to a message send.
+The context holds the `locals` (with arguments first) and operand `stack` for computation.
+It knows where it is within the method code block (field `ip`) and what `receiver` it's executing the method for.
+The virtual machine always keeps a pointer to the active context, `ctx`.
+Pushing and popping contexts is analogous to pushing and popping scopes when we do simple table management.

 Let's take a look at a sequence of images that depict the context stack as it changes during the execution of a simple method, `f`, that returns the addition of two numbers.
 Here's what the active context looks like after the two integers have been pushed onto the stack:

 <img src="images/smalltalk-add1.png" width=500 align=middle>